FrancescoTamborra/Draw_a_digit/README.md

 ## Installation
-Make sur you have Python3.7+ on your machine or virtual environment.
+Make sure you have Python3.7+ on your machine or virtual environment.

 The app should work with Python3.6 as well but I couldn't test it because XCode 12.4 conflicts with pyenv; raise an issue if you encounter any problem.